 Buckle Fracture of Forearm

-A buckle fracture is a unique type of fracture that most often occurs in children.
-It is a compression fracture on one side of a bone that causes the bone to bend or buckle toward the damaged side.
-Buckle fractures are more common in children because their bones are softer and more able to bend.
+A buckle fracture happens when a fracture on one side of a bone causes it to bend or buckle toward the damaged side.
+They are most common in the radius.
+This is the larger of the two bones of the forearm.

-Buckle fractures may cause forearm or wrist pain, with or without swelling.
-Other symptoms may include:
+The main symptom is forearm or wrist pain, with or without swelling.
+Other problems may be:

-It may take up to 4 weeks for a buckle fracture to fully heal.
+It may take up to 4 weeks to heal.
+Activities will be limited.

 Kids Health—Nemours Foundation